 I’ve always admired the way Joe Johnson lives in true appreciation of both his career and daily life.
 Like most of us, he’s found himself in an incredible place thanks to a ton of hard work and a few lucky breaks.
 Unlike most of us, however, that luck was the difference between life and death on October 30, 2010 - seven years ago today - just as Joe was finding his place in the ski industry.

-Gregg: Joe, take me back to that moment seven years ago.
+Gregg: Joe, take me back to that moment seven years ago on Oct 30, 2010.
 Where were you and what happened?

 Joe: Seven years ago today I woke up in the ICU at Intermountain Medical Center.
 My head and part of my face were wrapped and swollen.
 My arm was wrapped in a half cast and secured to my chest.
 I was hooked up to too many machines to count and I had a catheter in.
 Man, those things are the worst!
 At that moment, I had no idea what had happened.